 In order to break down everything from meat to tough, fibrous plants, stomach acid has to be highly acidic.

-Your body is designed to handle normal levels of stomach acid so it doesn’t cause you any illness or health complications.
+Your body is designed to handle average levels of stomach acid so that it doesn’t cause you any illness or health complications.

-Sometimes, however, those systems fail.
-Having gastric juices with low or high levels of acidity can be problematic.
+However, those systems may not always work the way they are supposed to.
+Having gastric juices with low or high levels of acidity can cause other health problems.

-Stomach acid encounters a lot of things on behalf of your body.
+Stomach acid does a lot on behalf of your body.
 It breaks down the foods you eat into easier-to-digest particles.
 It also acts as the first line of defense against pathogens and microbes that could make you sick.

 These actions require a liquid that’s quite acidic.
 But just how acidic?